chemouna/Nearby/README.md

 * Using an MVP structure.
 * Dependency injection with Dagger2.
 * Taking advantage of android build types to use a debug build for features such as logging that we don't want on release builds.

+#To Learn from this project :

+##Minimize mutability
+  - Use val most of the time for immutability and minimise the use of var.

+##Idiomatic use of kotlin

+##Rx
+  - Don't break the chain

+##Espresso tests